 Our JM Bullion comparison reviewed publicly available ratings.
 JM Bullion won the 2026 Bullion Dealer of the Year award with 43.5% of public votes — their third consecutive win in the Numismatics category (1,265 of 2,908 total votes cast).

-Both JM Bullion and Goldco hold A+ ratings with the Better Business Bureau.
-Ratings with other consumer organizations vary and should be verified directly at each rating body’s website, as scores update regularly.
+JM Bullion holds an A+ rating with the Better Business Bureau.
+Ratings with other consumer organizations vary and should be verified directly at each rating body's website, as scores update regularly.

 Raw complaint counts are less meaningful than complaint rates relative to transaction volume.
-JM Bullion processes a substantially higher order volume than IRA-focused companies like Goldco.
 Comparing absolute complaint numbers without accounting for volume differences is not an apples-to-apples comparison.

 Here's the real impact: For any dealer you're considering, check their current BBB profile directly at BBB.org for the most accurate and up-to-date standing.